ImageMagick/Usage-Markdown/distorts/index.md

 In the image rotation above you may have notice some 'stair case' like distortions along the edge of the rotated image.
 This is a well known problem and is caused by compressing the large circular circumfrence of the image into the smaller 'width' of the input image.

-For example here I take the checker-board test image, and just run it though a normal Depolar-Polar cycle without making any changes.
+For example, here I take the checker-board test image, and just run it though a normal Depolar-Polar cycle without making any changes.

 ~~~
 convert checks.png   -virtual-pixel Transparent \